barealek/StyledLogger/README.md

 >>> logger.warn("CPU usage exceeding 90%")
 22/04/2023 10:01 | WARN - CPU usage exceeding 90%
 ```

+There's much more you can do with this library, and I encourage you to play around.
+Some features include file logging, custom callbacks and more.

 Check out the GitHub: https://github.com/SpLayzDK/StyledLogger
 Contact me at mail: alek@imalek.me